Virtua-Studio/RSDK-GDT/README.md

 # Additional Features
 * The Extended Camera From Sonic CD
 * Peelout form CD
-* Drop dash from Sonic mania/origins
+* Drop dash from Sonic Origins
+* Roll Jump Lock removed

 # How to run
 * Get the RSDK Decomp